As a thought experiment, imagine 100 ladders lined up against a long wall. Each has a 10% probability of falling over.

 Volatility begets volatility.
 Thus volatility clusters.

-This decline in equity markets has been the sharpest in history.
+This decline in equity markets caused by COVID-19 has been the sharpest in history.
 Perhaps that is mere coincidence or chance, but the high levels of interconnectedness combined with debt have made the markets behave much more like the ladders that are tied together than those that are separate.

 I don’t think it is a coincidence that the period from 2012-2019 was the lowest volatility period in US market history.
 The ladders were all tied together.
 Either none of them were going to tip or all of them were.
 For a long time, none of them tipped.